-- Design process to more quickly deliver the product to the shipping company: This a deadline and not a metric.
+- Design the process to more quickly deliver the product to the shipping company: This a deadline and not a metric.
 If you are uncertain that the process consistently ships more quickly you could monitor it as a metric.

-- The customer receives product in two days: This is the outcome of delivering to the shipping company more quickly but the actual day the customer receives the product is not in your hands.
+- The customer receives the product in two days: This is the outcome of delivering to the shipping company more quickly but the actual day the customer receives the product is not in your hands.
 You must measure the arrival data to make sure you achieved an outcome that’s critical to your customer’s satisfaction.

 - Customer satisfaction scores: This is the ultimate metric for your goal and you may find that improving the delivery time creates no improvement to your customer’s satisfaction.

 Metrics are what you are measuring, and targets are the metric value that you are trying to achieve.
 In the example above, if you measure customer satisfaction with a five-star rating system then a target would be an average rating of 4.5 stars.
 You may hope to receive all five-star ratings but there are always people who flame you with a one-star rating or who almost never give a perfect five-star rating.